Lymphoma & related disorders

 • Most frequent histologic finding is a variable microscopic appearance in different areas (some areas look like classic Hodgkin lymphoma, some areas look like primary mediastinal large B cell lymphoma)

-• Mediastinal gray zone lymphoma is characterized by a heterogenous immunophenotype among lymphoma cells in an individual case OR the immunophenotype of the lymphoma cells does not match the morphologic appearance (for example, cells look like classic Hodgkin lymphoma but have preserved B cell program; cells do not look like classic Hodgkin lymphoma but show classic Hodgkin lymphoma immunophenotype)
+• Mediastinal gray zone lymphoma is characterized by a heterogenous immunophenotype among lymphoma cells in an individual case or the immunophenotype of the lymphoma cells does not match the morphologic appearance (for example, cells look like classic Hodgkin lymphoma but have preserved B cell program; cells do not look like classic Hodgkin lymphoma but show classic Hodgkin lymphoma immunophenotype)

-• Variable expression of B cell antigens (primary mediastinal large B cell lymphoma consistently express the B cell antigens in homogenous pattern)
+• Variable expression of B cell antigens (primary mediastinal large B cell lymphoma consistently express the B cell antigens in a homogenous pattern)

 Board review style question #1

-1. CARD11
+1. CD23

-2. MAL
+2. CD30

-3. PDL1
+3. MUM1

-4. PTPN1
+4. STAT6

 Board review style answer #1